 Peak district hideaway in a cosy cottage for two

-Ollerenshaw Cottage is rated 5-Star Gold by VisitEngland in its 2023 report.
-Dog-friendly, it is the perfect hideaway for two with open-plan living downstairs and one beautiful double bedroom upstairs.
+Dog-friendly Ollerenshaw Cottage is the perfect hideaway for two with open-plan living downstairs and one beautiful double bedroom upstairs.
 The cottage was totally refurbished in December 2022 to include a new kitchen with built-in appliances, Derbyshire granite work surfaces and a waste disposal system.
 New oak flooring with underfloor heating and new carpeting, leads upstairs to a newly installed vintage-themed bathroom and luxury double bedroom.
 The cottage is located in one of Derbyshire’s most stunning valleys, nestled under High Wheeldon.
-Alongside a gorgeous Derbyshire cottage, there’s an honesty shop, The White Company toiletries, linens with the highest thread counts and the fluffiest towels, free EV charging, our own roasted High Wheeldon Rising fresh coffee and super-fast zooming.
+Alongside a gorgeous Derbyshire cottage, there’s an honesty shop, luxury toiletries made for us in Bakewell, linens with the highest thread counts and the fluffiest towels, Voltshare EV charging, our own roasted High Wheeldon Rising fresh coffee and super-fast zooming.